 Concentrate on framing, angle and light

-Subjects might be simple objects, figures in landscape, architecture, nature
+Subjects may be simple objects, figures in landscape, architecture, nature

 Work with a range of materials and ideas (imagery, text, texture, paper, fabrics, etc.)

 Treat the collage as a design/art piece; not as a journal or scrapbook

 Work with a range of materials to show your understanding of three-dimensional form and space, such as wood, clay, paper, fabric

 Submit good quality photos of these pieces

 Photograph the piece from several angles/views and put the photos into one document.